The psychological stress of being a vet in SG was highlighted in a CNA article back in 2018.

 A pre-post between-group study was planned; 137 individuals started the baseline survey and only four went through the intervention condition and completed follow-up.
 Due to low uptake and attrition, a multi-parts approach with epidemiological and case-series analyses using the reliable change and clinically significant change index was taken instead.

-Nurses were more anxious than veterinarians; technicians had lower psychological wellbeing than veterinarians; VP had between 4 – 9 times higher prevalence of depression, anxiety, and stress symptoms compared to healthcare professionals in Singapore.
+Vet nurses were more anxious than veterinarians; vet technicians had lower psychological wellbeing than veterinarians.
+Veterinary Professionals, in general, had between 4 – 9 times higher prevalence of depression, anxiety, and stress symptoms compared to human healthcare professionals in Singapore.
 Converse to the literature, psychological distress was not negatively correlated with career length; but younger VP were associated with higher anxiety.
 Four VP individuals who completed the intervention and follow-up had varied and unexpected outcomes; possible reasons and future recommendations were discussed.